All posts

 Best fit: Content agencies managing large volumes of freelancer submissions.
 The ability to run both plagiarism and AI checks in one go saves significant time in editorial workflows.

-Notable: Originality.ai was one of the first tools to specifically market to SEO agencies concerned about Google's stance on AI content.
+Notable: Originality.ai was one of the first tools to specifically market to SEO agencies concerned about Google's 2023 helpful content guidance on AI-generated content.

 4. Copyleaks